 For the first time, nonprofit employment now equals manufacturing.
 Retail trade and accommodation and food services are the only U.S. industries that employ more people than nonprofits.

 "What these data show, among other things, is that nonprofit organizations are a far more sizable economic force in this country than is commonly appreciated," the report says.
 "They employ millions of people, generate huge wage payments that in turn lead to substantial income and sale tax revenues for state and federal governments, and save governments further costs through programs that reduce the incidence of a wide variety of social ills...."

-Nonprofit employment by sector is approximately 57% for health services, 15% for education, 13% for social assistance, 7% for civic associations, 4% for other, 3% for arts and culture, and 2% for professional services.
+Health, education and social assistance account for 81 percent of nonprofit jobs.
+Nonprofit employment by sector is about 55% for health services, 16% for education, 12% for social assistance, 7% for grantmakers, religious organizations, civic, professional and similar organizations such as environmental groups, 3% for arts and recreation, 4% for other services, and 2% for professional services.

 Have a question about this topic?
 Ask us!

 Foundation Center's Ask Us service will answer your questions within one business day.Ask Us